 All reciprocal borrowers must present appropriate identification to receive privileges at the U of S Library.
 In most cases, this will include an identification card from their home library consortium (COPPUL, OCUL, CREPUQ, CAUL, or OCLC).

-The U of S Library fines policy applies to reciprocal borrowers.
-Unpaid fine balances are reported to the borrower's home library for collection.
+The U of S Library fees policy applies to reciprocal borrowers.
+Unpaid fee balances are reported to the borrower's home library for collection.